arduino/ArduinoCore-samd/README.md

 Otherwise, it jumps to application and starts execution from there.
 The LED will light during bootloader execution.
 Note that the 4KB bootloader does not support the Arduino Extended Capabilities or BOOT_DOUBLE_TAP.
+However, BOOT_DOUBLE_TAP does fit into the SAMD11 4KB bootloader.

 When the Arduino IDE initiates the bootloader, the following procedure is used:

 1. The IDE opens and closes the USB serial port at a baud rate of 1200bps.
 This triggers a “soft erase” procedure.
-2. The flash memory is erased by the MCU.
+2. The first row of application section flash memory is erased by the MCU.
 If it is interrupted for any reason, the erase procedure will likely fail.
 3. The board is reset.
-The bootloader (which always runs first) detects a blank FLASH, so bootloader operation resumes.
+The bootloader (which always runs first) detects the blank flah row, so bootloader operation resumes.
 4. Opening and closing the port at a baud rate other than 1200bps will not erase or reset the SAMD.

 ### Bootloader Firmware Installation